PRTG Manual: Microsoft OneDrive Sensor

 - This sensor has a low performance impact.

 The Add Sensor dialog appears when you manually add a new sensor to a device.
-It only shows the setting fields that are required for creating the sensor.
-Therefore, you do not see all setting fields in this dialog.
-You can change (nearly) all settings in the sensor's Settings tab later.
+It only shows the settings that are required to create the sensor.
+You can change nearly all settings on the sensor's Settings tab after creation.

 This sensor uses OAuth2 authentication to get access to your Microsoft account.